aptos-labs/hong-bao/README.md

 ## Detailed Journey

 1. John, Robin, Mary, Fred are friends in real life
 2. In Wallet, they are able to create a group based on their user addresses, and named their group “Lil Degens”.
-UI -
+UX -
     1. Press create Group
     2. Name Group
     3. Add members to group based on wallet address [can also add by ANS]